 If you are interested in this group, please contact one of the convenors listed below.
-The Policy Studies Research Group Facebook page is here.
+Please follow us on Twitter at @StudiesPolicy.

-Associate Professor Joshua Newman, Better Governance and Policy, Monash University – email@example.com
+Associate Professor Joshua Newman, Monash University – email@example.com

-Dr Christopher Pepin-Neff, Department of Government and International Relations, University of Sydney – firstname.lastname@example.org
+Dr Christopher Pepin-Neff, University of Sydney – firstname.lastname@example.org

-Associate Professor Anna Boucher, Department of Government and International Relations, University of Sydney – email@example.com
+Associate Professor Anna Boucher, University of Sydney – email@example.com

 Professor Brenton Prosser, UNSW Canberra — email@example.com